sunpy/sunpy/docs/topic_guide/extending_fido.rst

     'http://proba2.oma.be/swap/data/bsd/2015/01/02/',
     'http://proba2.oma.be/swap/data/bsd/2015/01/03/']

-4. The location given by the filled pattern is visited and a list of files at the location is obtained.
+2. The location given by the filled pattern is visited and a list of files at the location is obtained.
 This is handled differently depending on whether the pattern is a web URL or a ``file://`` or an ``ftp://`` path in the :meth:`~sunpy.net.scraper.Scraper.filelist` method.
-5. The name of each file present is then examined to determine if it matches the remaining portion of the pattern using :meth:`~sunpy.extern.parse.parse`.
+3. Each filename is then examined to determine if it matches the remaining portion of the pattern using :meth:`~sunpy.extern.parse.parse`.
-6. Each such file is then checked for lying in the intended timerange using the :meth:`~sunpy.net.scraper_utils.check_timerange` method which in turn uses :meth:`sunpy.net.scraper_utils.get_timerange_from_exdict` to get the covered timerange for each file.
+4. Each such file is then checked for lying in the intended timerange using the :meth:`~sunpy.net.scraper_utils.check_timerange` method which in turn uses :meth:`sunpy.net.scraper_utils.get_timerange_from_exdict` to get the covered timerange for each file.
 The files that satisfy these conditions are then added to the output.

 .. code-block:: python